jasperalani/UnixTime/README.md

 #### Todo
 - Create better preset system to allow of any number infront of a valid identifer ie. s for second, m for minute
-- Create better multiplier system to allow for multiple mutlipliers in the mutliplier argument.
+- Create better multiplier system to allow for multiple mutlipliers as arguments.

 ---
 This project was designed for use in a cookie handling php library.